LuigiBrosNin/UNI/Master first year/Decision making with constraint programming/Decision making with constraint programming.md

 	**Maximal matching** -> largest possible matching

 	Algorithm for max matching finding
-	- compute all max matching (we asssume we do)
+	- compute all max matching (we assume we do)
 	- no max matching exists -> failure
 	- <u>edge free</u> in all maximal matchings (always black) ->
 		- remove the edge (remove value from domain in the corresponding variable)
 	- <u>vital</u> edge (always red)->
 		- keep the edge (assign value to corresponding variable)
-	- edge maching in some but not all maximal matchings ->
+	- edge matching in some but not all maximal matchings ->
 		- keep the edge
 	![[Pasted image 20241016165119.png]]